If you are thinking about building your own track,

 There were many reasons for deciding to use stringers.

-I live in an area that is "seasonal wetlands".
-The soil is very
+I live in an area the soil can be very

 soft, and frost heaves are a real problem in the winter.
 I am